 The Company is conscious of the importance to environmental friendlyand safe operations.
 The company's policy requires conduct of operations in such amanner so as to ensure safety of all concerned compliance of environmental regulationsand preservation of natural resources.

 As required by the Sexual Harassment of Women at Workplace (PreventionProhibition and redressal) Act 2013 the Company has formulated and implemented a policyon prevention of sexual harassment at the workplace with a mechanism of lodgingcomplaints.
 The following is a summary of sexual harassment complaints received anddisposed off during the reporting period:

 No. of complaints disposed off: Nil

-The Company has filed Annual Report for the year ended December 31 2017 under the Actwith District officer.
+The company has complied with provisions relating to the constitutionof Internal Complaints Committee under the Act.
+The Company has filed Annual Report forthe year ended December 31 2018 under the Act with District officer.